Path-Goal Theory: All You Need to Know!

 David Burkus is an organizational psychologist, keynote speaker, and bestselling author of five books on leadership and teamwork.

-2 thoughts on “Path-Goal Theory”
+2 thoughts on “Path-Goal Theory: All You Need to Know!”

 1. Pingback: Leadership Development Carnival – Anniversary Edition